Raymond H. Fogler: Biography

 In 1953, President of the United States Dwight D. Eisenhower nominated Fogler as Assistant Secretary of the Navy and Fogler held this position from June 22, 1953 (the date of his Senate confirmation), to January 12, 1957 (effectively for Eisenhower's entire 1st term).
 Fogler was the last Assistant Secretary of the Navy, as the post was abolished in 1954.

 In addition to his work in business and his time in government, Fogler remained active with his alma mater, the University of Maine, serving on its Board of Directors from 1955 to 1962.
 In 1962, the University of Maine's main library was renamed the Raymond H. Fogler Library in Fogler's honor.

+His grandson was actor Charles Rocket.

 Fogler died in 1996 at the age of 103.